Kyle Hoelting, PharmD, BCPS,

 To understand the utility of an institution-specific drug shortage list, it’s important to first note the available national drug shortage lists and the differences of each.

-The Federal Drug Administration (FDA) maintains a national drug shortage list, which is inclusive of shortages when manufacturers are unable to meet market demand.
+The Food and Drug Administration (FDA) maintains a national drug shortage list, which is inclusive of shortages when manufacturers are unable to meet market demand.
 The list does not consider a product on shortage if there are one or more manufacturers able to fully support the demand.

 ASHP also maintains a national drug shortage list, curated by the University of Utah Drug Information Service.
 Their list is inclusive of supply issues that affects how the pharmacy prepares or dispenses a drug product or influences patient care when prescribers must use an alternative agent.
 Simply put, the list details which manufacturers have the medication available, and which do not.